 Along with fertilization, planting density and tillage also alter root growth and change the way crops take up water and nutrients from soil (Fiorini et al., 2018; Li et al., 2017b; Shao et al., 2018; Zhang et al., 2018).
 The impact of farming practice on soil resource acquisition has been well documented (Kou et al., 2017; Li et al., 2017a; Majdi and Andersson, 2005), but the role played by root adaptation and the associated uptake of water and nutrient is not well established due to the difficulty of in situ root phenotyping in opaque soils (Whalley et al., 2017).
-Traditional root measurements involving soil excavation are not only labour intensive and time-consuming, it is also insufficient to quantify water uptake as root-length density is not necessarily proportional to soil resource acquisition (Meinzer et al., 2001).
+Traditional root measurement involving soil excavation is not only labour intensive and time-consuming, it is also insufficient to quantify water uptake as root-length density is not necessarily proportional to soil resource acquisition (Meinzer et al., 2001).
 Measuring soil-dying is another method to quantify root uptake (Whalley et al., 2017), but it is reliable only when soil is relatively dry where water dynamics is predominantly induced by root water uptake.
 It is inadequate when soil is wet following irrigation or rainfall in which soil-water redistribution becomes significant.

 The impact of planting density and fertilization on crop yield has been fairly studied, but there is a lack of understanding of their impact on root growth and the consequence for water and nutrient uptake (Li et al., 2021; Liu et al., 2021; Testa et al., 2016).
 For example, it remains elusive that to what extent a change in fertilization and planting pattern alters root growth and water and nutrient uptake from different soil layers (Du et al., 2018; Goebel et al., 2015; Penna et al., 2020).
 Irrigation is known to influence root water uptake pattern significantly (Ma and Song, 2016; Wu et al., 2016 and 2018b; Zheng et al., 2019), while in semi-arid regions, such as northern China, maize is often grown rainfed.
 Improving planting density and fertilization and understanding their combined impact on root growth and water acquisition is paramount to safeguard maize production in these regions but has been overlooked.
 The purpose of this paper is to bridge this knowledge gap.
 A two-year field experiment has been conducted with different combinations of nitrogen (N) fertilization and plant pattern.
 During the experiment, we periodically measured soil moisture content, root-length density, as well as the concentration of δ18O and δD in soil water, plant stem and precipitation, concurrently.
-Root water uptake from different soil layers was calculated based on intersection method and mass balance of the isotopes coupled with the Bayesian inference method (Brooks et al., 2010; Eggemeyer et al., 2009; Ma and Song, 2016; Schwendenmann et al., 2015; West et al., 2012; Yang et al., 2015b; Zhang et al., 2011).
-We analysed how N fertilization and planting pattern combine to modulate root water uptake from different soil layers as well as the underlying mechanisms.
+Root water uptake from different soil layers was calculated based on the intersection method and mass balance of the isotopes coupled with the Bayesian inference method (Brooks et al., 2010; Eggemeyer et al., 2009; Ma and Song, 2016; Schwendenmann et al., 2015; West et al., 2012; Yang et al., 2015b; Zhang et al., 2011).
+We analysed how N fertilization and planting pattern combined to modulate root water uptake from different soil layers as well as the underlying mechanisms.

 2. Materials and Methods